liuzrcc/PIRE/README.md

 Basically, PIRE generates adversarial examples for blocking neural feature-based CBIR.

+Now PIRE is tested on<br/>

+1. State-of-the-art CNN-based CBIR method GeM[1] with pre-trained ResNet-101-GeMsupports model and feature extraction codes provided by [cnnimageretrieval-pytorch](https://github.com/filipradenovic/cnnimageretrieval-pytorch).

+2. Off-the-shelf ResNet-101 pre-trained on ImageNet with a L2-Norm adaptiveAvgPool2d layer.

-Now PIRE is only tested on the state-of-the-art CNN-based CBIR method GeM[1] with pre-trained ResNet-101-GeMsupports model and feature extraction codes provided by [cnnimageretrieval-pytorch](https://github.com/filipradenovic/cnnimageretrieval-pytorch).
-In order to generate adversarial queries for other models, please specific the parameter 'cnnmodel' when running the main file 'gen_pire.py'.
+In order to generate adversarial queries for different models, please specific the parameter 'cnnmodel' when running the main file ```gen_pire.py```.

 ### Pytorch implementaiton of PIRE:
 #### Prerequisites